ronisaha/ci-base-model/README.md

 Extend your model classes from `MY_Model` and all the functionality will be baked in automatically.
 You may wondering why we use two file?
 Here are the benefits.
 * You can implement all your global implementation in MY_Model.
 * You can update CI_Base_Model any time.
-Your oun global implementation will not affected.
+Your own global implementation will not affected.

 **Note:** The **MY\_** prefix is the default prefix used to extend a class in CodeIgniter.
 If you have modified this in your **_application/config/config.php**, use your prefix as appropriate. and modify the MY_Model class